yarastu/yarastu/en/_posts/2023-12-25-measuring-stature-method.md

 2. The shoulder blades and buttocks touch the vertical backboard of the stadiometer.
 3. Keep heels together, and feet at a 30–45° angle.
 4. Relax your arms, palms facing your torso.
 5. Pull your chin slightly toward your body and stretch upward.
-The line between your eye sockets and ear canal should be parallel to the floor.
+The line between your eye sockets and ear canal (*frankfurt plane*) should be parallel to the floor.
 6. Look straight ahead.
 7. Take the measurement.